code-cullison/DAS-Compression-Autoencoder/README.md

 4. Matplotlib (version 3.7.1)

 ## Dataset
-The data used in this project can be obtained by contacting one of the authors.
-Please refer to the the Readme file in the data folder.
+The data used in this project can potentially be obtained by contacting tculliso-\[AT\]-stanford-dot-edu

-## Future Enhancements
-Explore potential integration of preprocessing steps into the autoencoder's workflow, i.e., replacing some of the time-consuming preprocessing steps, such as specified noise or band-pass filtering within a CAE.

 ## Authors

-Hassan Almomin (almomiha@stanford.edu)

-Thomas Cullison (tculliso@stanford.edu)

-Haipeng Li (haipeng@stanford.edu)
+Haipeng Li

+Thomas Cullison

+Hassan Almomin

-Department of Geophysics, Stanford University
+Department of Geophysics, Stanford University, 2023